 The quorum of a meeting of Full Council will be nine.
-During any meeting if the Chair or Managing Director at the request of any Elected Member counts the number of Elected Members present and declares there is not a quorum present, then the meeting will adjourn immediately.
+If at the commencement of or during any meeting there is not a quorum present, then the meeting will adjourn immediately.
 Remaining business will be considered at a time and date fixed by the Chair.
 If s/he does not fix a date, the remaining business will be considered at the next ordinary meeting.